 Computer simulations.
 The computer simulations of protein data are performed in ProteinModelerABC with a recent version of the simulator ProteinEvolver (Arenas et al. 2013) adapted to ABC (Arenas 2022).
 The simulations include two main steps: (i) Simulation of the evolutionary history with the coalescent (Kingman 1982) under diverse evolutionary scenarios (Table S1) or, alternatively, specification of a phylogenetic tree and, (ii) Simulation of protein sequences evolution upon the previous evolutionary history with the substitution models of protein evolution that are evaluated.
 As expected, simulations of protein evolution under an empirical substitution model are rapid (seconds) and simulations under site-dependent SCS model are slower (from seconds to minutes depending on the protein length and sample size) due to the consideration of structural constraints.
 However, conveniently ProteinModelerABC can run the simulations in parallel on a multicore machine.

-Summary statistics.
-We designed 7 summary statistics (details below and in Table S2, Supplementary Information) that provided sufficient evolutionary information to distinguish between the implemented SCS models and between SCS and empirical models (details shown in the following section).
-In general, these summary statistics consider the protein folding stability, molecular diversity and physicochemical properties of the amino acids involved in the replacements.
+SS.
+We designed 7 SS (details below and in Table S2, Supplementary Information) that provided sufficient evolutionary information to distinguish between the implemented SCS models and between SCS and empirical models (details shown in the following section).
+In general, these SS consider the protein folding stability, molecular diversity and physicochemical properties of the amino acids involved in the replacements.
 Concerning the protein folding stability, it includes the mean and standard deviation of the free energy of the study proteins predicted with the DeltaGREM framework (Minning et al. 2013; Arenas et al. 2015).
 As a measure of molecular diversity we considered the number of segregating sites, following previous ABC-based studies (Lopes et al. 2014; M. Arenas et al. 2015; Arenas 2022).
-We also considered the change of physicochemical properties among amino acids by the mean, standard deviation, skewness and kurtosis of the Grantham distances (Grantham 1974).
+We also considered the change of physicochemical properties among amino acids by the mean, standard deviation, skewness and kurtosis of the Grantham distances (Grantham 1974) for protein site.

 Substitution model selection with ABC.
 The presented framework calculates the posterior probability of every studied substitution model with the query protein dataset using the abc R library (Csilléry et al. 2012).
 The substitution model selection can be performed with the rejection, weighted multiple linear regression and neural networks methods (Beaumont et al. 2002; Beaumont 2010; Blum and François 2010; Csilléry et al. 2012).
 Under any ABC estimation method, the posterior probability of every substitution model with the query data, the confusion matrix (summary of accuracy of predictions under every studied substitution model) and the goodness of fit of the real data with the studied substitution models are provided.
-In addition, the framework provides the SS of the retained simulations under every studied substitution model and distributions of the distance between the retained and observed summary statistics under every studied substitution model.
+In addition, the framework provides the SS values of the retained simulations under every studied substitution model and the distributions of the distance between the retained and observed SS under every studied substitution model.

 Altogether, ProteinModelerABC provides the selection among substitution models of protein evolution including complex models that cannot be implemented in likelihood functions through ABC.
-The framework is written in Python, C and R, and optionally can run in parallel on a computer cluster.
+The framework is written in Python, C and R, and optionally can run in parallel on local or cluster computers.
 Interestingly, the program includes a graphical user interface (GUI) that can be useful for users that are not familiar with the command line.
 ProteinModelerABC is freely available from https://github.com/DavidFerreiro/ProteinModelerABC and it is distributed with a detailed documentation and illustrative practical examples.

 Results